 Instructions

-- Drain one-third to one-half of the juice from the baked bean cans.
-Add baked beans, cooked bacon, chopped vidalia onion, yellow mustard, ketchup, brown sugar, molasses, and worcestershire sauce to a large oven-safe dish.
-Stir & combine well.
+- Drain about one-third to one-half of the liquid from the baked beans.
+Add the beans, bacon, onion, mustard, ketchup, brown sugar, molasses, and Worcestershire sauce to a large baking dish and stir until well combined.

-- Season to taste with kosher salt, black pepper, red pepper flakes, and garlic powder.
+- Season to taste with kosher salt, black pepper, garlic powder, and red pepper flakes.

-- Bake for 45 minutes - 1 hour; the beans will be bubbly + caramelized on the top.
-Serve and enjoy!
+- Bake for 45 minutes to 1 hour, or until the beans are hot, bubbly, and lightly caramelized on top.

 Nutrition